Tufted Titmouse

 View all of the Tufted Titmouse images!

 The tufted titmouse is a relatively small songbird native to North America.
 It is a species of the chickadee family and related to other titmice.
-Thanks to DNA research, this species was recently separated into several other species.
+Thanks to DNA research, this species was recently separated into several different species.

 3 Amazing Tufted Titmouse Facts